IMechE Railway Challenge: History

+The rules committee led by Tim Fairbrother review the rules each year and introduce new challenges to keep teams innovating and to represent the developments within the industry.
+The Railway Division Young Members (RDYM) provide support and arrange a social evening during the final.

 Challenge

-Track gauge is with the test circuit consisting of an 800 m descent through a tunnel, a 1.2 km balloon loop and a return up the 800 m 1-in-80 (1.25%) incline.
+The Track gauge is with the test circuit consisting of an 800 m descent through a tunnel, a 1.2 km balloon loop and a return up the 800 m 1-in-80 (1.25%) incline.

 During 2023‒2024 a new turntable with 21 sidings was constructed for use during the Railway Challenge.
 The turntable was opened by Lord Gretton and Alice Bunn for the 2025 event.

 Bridget Eickhoff from the Rail Safety and Standards Board acts as operational controller for Railway Challenge.